Lithium Americas (TSE:LAC) Given New C$49.00 Price Target at JPMorgan Chase & Co.

-Lithium Americas (TSE:LAC) had its price objective boosted by JPMorgan Chase & Co. from C$35.00 to C$49.00 in a report released on Friday, Analyst Ratings Network reports.
+Lithium Americas (TSE:LAC) had its price objective boosted by JPMorgan Chase & Co. from C$35.00 to C$49.00 in a report released on Friday, Price Targets.com reports.
 The firm currently has an overweight rating on the stock.

-A number of other research firms have also recently commented on LAC.
-BMO Capital Markets upped their price objective on shares of Lithium Americas from C$22.00 to C$30.00 in a research report on Thursday.
-TD Securities increased their target price on Lithium Americas from C$36.00 to C$45.00 and gave the stock a hold rating in a report on Thursday.
-Cormark increased their target price on Lithium Americas from C$40.00 to C$45.00 in a report on Thursday.
-Finally, Canaccord Genuity increased their target price on Lithium Americas from C$35.00 to C$46.00 in a report on Thursday.
-Two research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, Lithium Americas has an average rating of Buy and an average price target of C$41.43.
+A number of other equities analysts have also recently issued reports on the company.
+Canaccord Genuity increased their target price on Lithium Americas from C$35.00 to C$46.00 in a report on Thursday, November 18th.
+BMO Capital Markets increased their target price on Lithium Americas from C$22.00 to C$30.00 in a report on Thursday, November 18th.
+Cormark increased their target price on Lithium Americas from C$40.00 to C$45.00 in a report on Thursday, November 18th.
+Finally, TD Securities increased their target price on Lithium Americas from C$36.00 to C$45.00 and gave the stock a hold rating in a report on Thursday, November 18th.
+Two research analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+According to MarketBeat, the company presently has a consensus rating of Buy and a consensus target price of C$41.43.

 Lithium Americas Corp. operates as a resource company in the United States.
 The company explores for lithium deposits.
 It owns interests in the Cauchari-Olaroz Project located in Jujuy province of Argentina; and Thacker Pass project located in north-western Nevada.
 The company was formerly known as Western Lithium USA Corporation and changed its name to Lithium Americas Corp.